 Who can use STREMECODER?

 STREMECODER is a Graphical Python Programming Editor that provides an environment for creating and managing Python programs that is accessible to non-programmers and programmers alike.
 STREMECODER simplifies essential Python program creation, organization, and documentation to help you build efficient programs that are easy to understand and communicate to others.
 STREMECODER can be used in any situation where programming in Python provides an advantage.
 Research Laboratories, Software Teams, Businesses, and Educational Institutions see benefits from using STREMECODER to fulfill their Data Management, Python Programming, and ETL needs.
 If you think STREMECODER might be useful for you but you aren't sure how, feel free to reach out to us!
-You can talk to us live using the chat function on this page, email us at email@example.com, or book an appointment.
+You can talk to us live by joining our discord server or email us at email@example.com.

 Do you need to install python in order for STREMECODER to work?